bbakshev/bbakshev/README.md

   about_me() {
     console.log("I am a full-time software engineering student based in Seattle, Washington at Epicodus, and part-time adventure seeker/traveler.
-    In my free time I love the outdoors, being active, as well as connecting with friends and family");
+In my free time I love the outdoors, being active, playing vidoe games, film photography, as well as connecting with friends and family");
   }
 }
 ```